Reduce your risk of infections, disease and overdose.

 It is important to recognize the early symptoms of an overdose and seek medical assistance.

-Try to walk the person around, keep them awake
+Try to wake the person up

 Roll the person on their side (if unconscious)